jahir9991/gujobjs/README.md

 # TypeScript Express Server (TES)

-This is a sample server using Express, TypeScript, MongoDB, and Mongoose.
+This is a sample server using Express, TypeScript, MongoDB(Mongoose) and mysql/postgres(Sequelize)

 ### Getting Started